An Accurate Comprehensive Approach to Substructure: IV. Dynamical Friction: Summary and Concluding Remarks

 In Paper I we derived the properties of unevolved subhaloes falling into purely accreting haloes, using the statistics of nested peaks.
 In Paper II we studied their tidal stripping and shock-heating within the host haloes.
 And in Paper III we extended the analysis to ordinary haloes of all masses and formation times.
 The theoretical properties obtained accurately reproduced those found in cosmological $N$-body simulations and explained them.
 However, to facilitate the analytic treatment we neglected the effects of DF, so the results held for low-mass subhaloes only.

-In the present Paper, we have remedied that limitation by incorporating DF, taking into accounts its crossed effects with tidal stripping and shock-heating of subhaloes.
-After monitoring the multiple concatenated orbits of individual subhaloes at accretion and finding their final mass and radius at the time haloes are observed, we have studied the effects of DF on their global subhalo population in both purely accreting haloes and real ones having alternated periods of smooth accretion with major mergers.
+In the present Paper, we have remedied that limitation by incorporating DF, taking into accounts its cross-effects with tidal stripping and shock-heating of subhaloes.
+After monitoring the multiple concatenated orbits of individual subhaloes at accretion and finding their final mass and radius at the time haloes are observed, we have studied the effects of DF on their global subhalo population in both purely accreting haloes and ordinary ones having undergone major mergers.

+As expected, we have found that the orbital decay by DF of massive subhaloes causes their number density profiles to become notably steeper than without DF.
+Specifically, the predicted profiles are in good agreement with the results of simulations provided the effects of their limited halo mass resolution is taken into account.
+The drift of massive subhaloes toward small radii also causes them to be less stripped, which tends to increase their abundance with respect to the case without DF.
+Nevertheless, the change in the subhalo MF is insignificant at the scale usually use to estimated its logarithmic slope.
+This explains why the subhalo MF predicted in Papers II and III agreed so well with that found in simulations affected by DF.

-In spite of the complexity and entanglement of the different mechanisms driving the properties of halo substructure, we have found simple non-parametric expressions for the subhalo MF and number density profile showing how DF alters the results obtained in previous Papers taking only into account tidal stripping and shock-heating.
-These expressions reproduce and explain the results of high-resolution $N$-body simulations and allow one to extend them to haloes of any mass $M\h$, redshift $z$ and formation time $t$ in any desired CDM cosmology.
-We have found that the effects of DF go unnoticed in the subhalo MF and are only significant in the radial distribution of massive subhaloes ($\clM>10^{-4}M\h$) in haloes having formed early enough.
+Despite the entanglement of the different mechanisms driving the properties of halo substructure, we have obtained simple non-parametric expressions for the subhalo MF and number density profiles showing how DF alters the results obtained in previous Papers.
+These expressions not only explain the results of high-resolution $N$-body simulations, correcting them for the effects of the limited halo mass resolution, but also extend those results to haloes of any mass $M\h$, redshift $z$ and formation time $t$ in any desired CDM cosmology.
+Thus they stand as a useful tool for cosmological studies.

-To conclude we want to mention some possible applications of the present work.
+To conclude we would like to mention possible applications of the present work.
 Given the correlation between galaxy stellar mass and the mass of their subhalo hosts, the results given here open the possibility to determine the galaxy bias directly from peak statistics without the need to model the halo occupation distribution of galaxies.
-With small modifications, the present analytic treatment of DF could also be applied to the modelling of other self-gravitating systems.
+In addition, with small modifications, the present analytic treatment of DF should also be possible to apply to the modelling of other self-gravitating systems.

 {\bf DATA AVAILABILITY}